PE at Harston & Newton

 In addition to the importance placed on PE lessons we also have a wider curriculum offer which includes the opportunities for pupils to take part in extra-curricular sports and activity clubs as well as inter-house and inter-school competitions.
 Daily opportunities for physical activity and health enhancing activities also play a crucial role in our offer to pupils including active lessons, active break and lunchtimes and extra-curricular activities.

 Teaching of PE at Harston & Newton

 The PE curriculum includes skill development in gymnastic activities, dance, games, athletics, outdoor and adventurous activities and swimming.
-We use our school hall, playground, school field and our own on-site swimming pool for all our activities.
-All children in KS1 & KS2 have 2 lessons of PE a week with Reception class having 1 lesson of scheduled PE and over 2 hours of informal physical activity through play per week.
+All children have 2 lessons of PE a week in one of our physical activity areas: school hall, playground, school field and our own on-site swimming pool.

 To oversee the delivery of all Sport & PE at Harston & Newton we have a part time specialist PE teacher who acts as PE Coordinator and Subject Lead.
 We are also a member of the South Cambs Schools Sports Partnership and as such can draw on the expertise of specialist staff alongside our own teachers to add to the quality of our provision.